MarkFicht/Workshop2-furry-game/README.md

 I will add more CSS animations and sounds, for better look.
 For example, chose 'theme' hero of game before started, etc.
 Add Database for savings scores.
-More mechanizm for JS, like: shorter response time at a higher level, a decreasing field with time.
+More mechanism for JS, like: shorter response time at a higher level, a decreasing field with time.